Madrasa: Madrasa and university

 Al-Azhar University, founded in Cairo, Egypt in 975 by the Ismaʻīlī Shīʻī Fatimid dynasty as a ALA, had individual faculties for a theological seminary, Islamic law and jurisprudence, Arabic grammar, Islamic astronomy, early Islamic philosophy and logic in Islamic philosophy.
 In the second half of the 19th century in Egypt, Muslim Egyptians began to attend secular schools, and a movement arose in the late 19th to the early 20th century to modernize al-Azhar.
 The postgraduate doctorate in law was only obtained after "an oral examination to determine the originality of the candidate's theses", and to test the student's "ability to defend them against all objections, in disputations set up for the purpose."
 ‘Abd al-Laṭīf al-Baghdādī also delivered lectures on Islamic medicine at al-Azhar, while Maimonides delivered lectures on medicine and astronomy there during the time of Saladin.
 Another early ALA was the Niẓāmīyah of Baghdād (founded 1091), which has been called the "largest university of the Medieval world."
 Mustansiriya University, established by the ʻAbbāsid caliph al-Mustanṣir in 1227, in addition to teaching the religious subjects, offered courses dealing with philosophy, mathematics and the natural sciences.
 Madrasas by the 11th century had buildings and full time working educators.
 These educators were provided with places to live inside the madrasas.
-The institutions by this time occumulated a wide spread of attendance among the population.
+The institutions by this time accumulated a widespread attendance among the population.
 The attraction of the educational institution was that it provided free education for everyone in attendance.
 Furthermore, sciences at madrasas were indeed taught, and much of the material was from well-known scholars of the sciences such as Nasir al-Din al-Tusi, who was the “most famous and most successful” editor of the Shi’i law, kalam philosophy which include mathematic works and astrology.

 However, the classification of madrasas as "universities" is disputed on the question of understanding of each institution on its own terms.
 In madrasas, the ijāzahs were only issued in one field, the Islamic religious law of ALA, and in no other field of learning.
 Other academic subjects, including the natural sciences, philosophy and literary studies, were only treated "ancillary" to the study of the Sharia.
 For example, at least in Sunni madrasas, astronomy was only studied (if at all) to supply religious needs, like the time for prayer.
 This is why Ptolemaic astronomy was considered adequate, and is still taught in some modern day madrasas.
 The Islamic law undergraduate degree from al-Azhar, the most prestigious madrasa, was traditionally granted without final examinations, but on the basis of the students' attentive attendance to courses.
 In contrast to the medieval doctorate which was granted by the collective authority of the faculty, the Islamic degree was not granted by the teacher to the pupil based on any formal criteria, but remained a "personal matter, the sole prerogative of the person bestowing it; no one could force him to give one".